 When you are assigned a research paper, one of the most important parts of the assignment is the discussion section.
-This section is where you explain how your data supports or contradicts your hypotheses.
+Learning how to write discussion in research paper is paramount, as this section is where you explain how your data supports or contradicts your hypotheses.

-To write an effective discussion, you must know how to analyze your data and present it clearly and concisely properly.
+To write an effective discussion, you must know how to properly analyze your data and present it clearly and concisely.
 This article will discuss expert tips for writing a strong discussion section in your research paper.

 The discussion of a research paper is a section where you interpret the data collected during your research.
 It is important to present your findings clearly and concisely governed by 4 keyword; description, interpretation, evaluation and implications.